lalit2005/use-web3forms/README.md

 ## FAQ ❓

 #### Should I have a Web3forms account to use this library?
-You should get your API key from [Web3forms](https://web3forms.com/) which requires your email.
+You should get your Access key from [Web3forms](https://web3forms.com/) which requires your email.

 #### How many form submissions can I make?
 Web3forms has a generous free plan.
 You can view the latest pricing [here](https://web3forms.com/#pricing)